Japan's economy grows at fastest pace in a year on boost from inventory

 But inventory was the biggest contributor to growth, adding 0.5 percentage point versus only 0.4 point gained by increases in domestic demand components like capital expenditure, consumption and housing investment.

-"When excluding the contribution from inventory, the economy grew a meager 0.7 percent on an annualized basis," said Takeshi Minami, chief economist at Norinchukin Research Institute, cautioning against reading too much into the positive GDP figure.
+"When excluding the contribution from inventory, the economy grew a meagre 0.7 percent on an annualised basis," said Takeshi Minami, chief economist at Norinchukin Research Institute, cautioning against reading too much into the positive GDP figure.

 Indeed, Dai-Ichi Life's Shinke said there's a risk inventory could shave off growth in the second quarter and keep any economic expansion modest.